health, wellness & depression treatment FAQs

 Ketamine was FDA approved in the 1960s.
 It has been used as a dissociative anesthetic and analgesic for decades.
 Ketamine is listed on the World Health Organization’s list of essential medicines.
 Ketamine infusions have been successfully used to treat depression.
 When used as an antidepressant, ketamine is given at a low dosage to prevent anesthetic effects.
-Ketamine infusions are a new hope for those suffering depression that have tried everything else.
+Ketamine infusions offer new hope for those suffering depression who have tried everything else.
 Ketamine is a highly effective and successful drug that is able to treat some of the worst cases of depression.

 What are my options for ketamine administration?

 Will ketamine be an effective depression treatment or chronic pain management solution for me?

 Ketamine has been very successful and has been shown to offer symptom relief in over 70% of patients.
 Traditional antidepressants have a 40% success rate, and take weeks or months to have an effect.
 Each patient’s body and mind is different, no two patients are alike.
 Everybody will experience different results after receiving ketamine infusion treatment.
 Some patients feel an immediate shift in their attitude and mood for the better, while others feel the fog of depression lifting gradually.
 With such a high success rate, and relatively low risk, we are confident that most patients will find relief in a predicable amount of time.